 • No double counting: Production volumes are distributed only once, reflecting optimised allocation across supply sheds.

-• Reduced uncertainty: Fewer gaps and doubts in sourcing patterns allow for more reliable risk assessments.
+• Reduced uncertainty: Fewer gaps and uncertainties in sourcing patterns enable more reliable risk assessments.

-• Inclusivity: Enables the inclusion of smallholders who might otherwise be excluded due to data gaps, thereby supporting sector-wide progress in sustainability.
+• Inclusivity: Enables the inclusion of smallholders who might otherwise be excluded due to data gaps, thereby advancing sector-wide sustainability.

 • Efficiency: Enables quicker and more cost-effective monitoring of large landscapes than farm-by-farm mapping.

-• Flexibility: Supply shed modelling bridges the gap between mass balance models and expensive, resource-intensive farm-level mapping, making it suitable for highly fragmented supply chains and environments with restricted data.
+• Flexibility: Supply shed modelling bridges the gap between mass-balance models and expensive, resource-intensive farm-level mapping, making it suitable for highly fragmented supply chains and environments with limited data.

 Meridia's supply shed modelling is a comprehensive answer for companies seeking scalable, credible, and inclusive traceability and sustainability solutions in today's complex global supply chains.